Introduction | Staying Active as You Age

 Moreover, stretching improves sleep quality, another factor closely linked to mental health.
 Regular, gentle stretches before bedtime help relax tense muscles, signaling the body to wind down and prepare for restful sleep.
 The restorative effects of better sleep, in turn, further enhance mood, cognitive function, and emotional resilience.

-Final Thoughts: Stretch Your Way to an Active, Pain-Free Life
+Final Thoughts | Stretch Your Way to an Active, Pain-Free Life

 Stretching is a powerful, accessible tool for seniors to maintain mobility, reduce joint pain, and support overall health.
 By incorporating regular stretching into their lives, seniors can improve flexibility, enhance circulation, and boost their quality of life.